srka/Inchoo-Flickr-Gallery/README.md

 =====================

 Inchoo Flick Gallery is an easy-to-use Magento module that will integrate any Flickr gallery into your Magetno website.
 It is fully customizable using a simple Magento back-end configuration page and it uses Flickr API to get all the required information and data.
+Module is tested on Magento 1.6 and 1.7

 Features
 ---------------